VitthalTiwary/Solutions-to-the-HDLBits-problem-set/README.md

 # Solutions-to-the-HDLBits-problem-set
 The files contained the compiled solutions of HDLBits problem set with folders.
 98% of the solutions are my own with the remaining being made with the help of external sources.
 I hope you find this repo helpful.
+As for my credentials you'll find my name in the rank 1 of HDLBits rankings.